ClearMotion/take-home-1/README.md

 Upon success, the endpoint should give this response:

 ```
-{"success": true, "totalDistance": number}
+{"success": true, "distance": number}
 ```

-`totalDistance` should be in meters.
+`distance` should be in meters.
 Below is the expected output for each example session file:

-* `session36255.json` total distance = 1415.1 meters
+* `session36255.json` distance = 1415.1 meters
-* `session35935.json` total distance = 2800.4 meters
+* `session35935.json` distance = 2800.4 meters
-* `session36261.json` total distance = 8206.7 meters
+* `session36261.json` distance = 8206.7 meters

 Upon failure, the endpoint should give this response: